NightBlobby/N.I.R.A/README.md

 ### 🌟 Key Features
 - **Privacy First**: N.I.R.A. ensures that all operations are performed locally, with no data sharing or retention.
 - **AI-Driven Assistance**: Delivers intelligent and contextually aware responses to assist with various tasks.
+- **Voice Recognition**: Uses speech recognition to understand and execute commands.
+- **Text-to-Speech**: Converts text responses into speech using pyttsx3.
+- **Weather Information**: Fetches weather details for a given city using the OpenWeatherMap API.
+- **Joke Fetching**: Retrieves jokes from an online API.
+- **Timer and Alarm**: Sets timers and alarms.
+- **Google Search**: Searches and provides answers using the Google Custom Search API.
+- **NLP and Intent Classification**: Uses NLTK and sklearn for natural language processing and intent classification.
+- **Bluetooth and NFC Scanning**: Detects nearby Bluetooth and NFC devices.
+- **Dictionary Lookup**: Uses PyDictionary for word meanings.
+- **Currency Conversion**: Converts currencies using forex-python.
+- **News Fetching**: Retrieves top headlines using the NewsAPI.
 - **End-to-End Encryption**: Guarantees that all communications are secure and private.

 ### 📢 Open Source Commitment